tacman/mailtrap/sfcasts/cli-command-email.md

 "Sent 0 booking reminders".
 Perfect!
 Our logic to mark bookings as having reminders sent works!

-Now check Mailtrap... here's our reminder email!
-As expected, it looks super similar to our confirmation email but, it says "Coming soon!" here - it's using the new template.
+Now check Mailtrap... here it is!
+As expected, it looks super similar to our confirmation email but, it says "Coming soon!" here: it's using the new template.

 When using "Mailtrap Testing", Mailer tags and metadata are not converted to Mailtrap categories and custom variables like they are when sent in production.
-You can still confirm they are being sent though!
+But you can still make sure they're being sent!
 Click this "Tech Info" tab and scroll down a bit.
 When Mailer doesn't know how to convert tags and metadata, it adds them as these generic custom headers: `X-Tag` and `X-Metadata`.

 Sure enough, `X-Tag` is `booking_reminder`.
 Awesome, that's what we expect too!

 Ok, new feature?
 Check!
 Test for the new feature?
-Let's do that next!
+That's next!